Vyral/base-template/_posts/2018-07-11-how-do-you-buy-and-sell-a-home-at-the-same-time.md

 {% include pullquote.html %}

-**Including this contingency protects you from ending up with two houses.** It will allow you to back out of your home purchase if your home sale falls through.&nbsp;
+**Including this contingency protects you from ending up with two houses.** It will allow you to back out of your home purchase if your home sale falls through.

 Yet, switching homes in a single day can present some logistical complications related to the move itself.
 Most clients my team works with will resolve this by storing items prior to their moving date so that they can easily be transferred to the new home.